-(1) The pH value of groundwater and solutions of ground in water shall be determined to assess potential of excess acidity or alkalinity.

-(2) Acidity and alkalinity should be determined according to EN 16502.

-(3) The following shall be specified for each test or group of tests, in addition to the general requirements for chemical testing:

-whether or not the soil shall be dried; and

-the ratio of soil to water.

-(4) The pH value of the ground suspensions and groundwater and the test method used shall be recorded in the Ground Investigation Report.

-(5) The evaluation of pH should take into account the potential influence of oxidation.

-7.3.7 Chloride content

-(1) The salinity of ground and groundwater shall be assessed to determine the water-soluble or acid-soluble chloride content.

-- (2) The source of the chloride content from sea water or other sources should be determined - (3) The following shall be specified for each test or group of tests: - whether water-soluble or acid-soluble chlorides shall be determined; and - whether or not the soil shall be dried.
+- (1) The pH value of groundwater and solutions of ground in water shall be determined to assess potential of excess acidity or alkalinity. - (2) Acidity and alkalinity should be determined according to EN 16502. - (3) The following shall be specified for each test or group of tests, in addition to the general requirements for chemical testing: - whether or not the soil shall be dried; and - the water content. - (4) The pH value of the ground suspensions and groundwater and the test method used shall be recorded in the Ground Investigation Report. - (5) The evaluation of pH should take into account the potential influence of oxidation.

-7.3.8 Radioactivity
+7.3.7 Radioactivity